-We are party to an animal facility lease agreement with Nanjing Jinsirui Biotechnology Co., Ltd, or Nanjing Jinsirui, a subsidiary of GenScript.
-Under the agreement, we leased a 3,260 square meters animal facility in Nanjing, China, at a cost of approximately RMB0.2 million per month (\$24,026 per month, based on the conversion rate of RMB6.9197 to \$1.00, which was the average exchange rate for the year ended December 31, 2019) (value-added tax, or VAT, included).
-The term of the lease was from January 2019 to December 2019.
-In addition, in December 2019, we entered into an additional animal facility lease agreement with Nanjing Jinsirui for the same facility and cost per month.
-The term of the lease is from January 1, 2020 to December 31, 2025.
+We are party to an animal facility lease agreement with Nanjing Jinsirui Biotechnology Co., Ltd, or Nanjing Jinsirui, a subsidiary of Genscript.
+Under the agreement, we leased a 1,000 square meters animal facility in Nanjing, China, at a cost of approximately RMB0.1million per month (\$7,555 per month, based on the conversion rate of RMB6.7506 to \$1.00, which was the average exchange rate for the year ended December 31, 2020) (value-added tax, or VAT, included).
+The term of the lease was from July 2020 to June 2025.